 Like I said before, there is no one affiliate network that’s going to serve all your needs.

-Some merchants only have their products on one affiliate network, which means publishers (that’s you) usually need to join multiple platforms to get the most out of their affiliate marketing.
+Some merchants only have their products on one affiliate network, which means publishers (that’s you) usually need to join multiple platforms to get the most out of their affiliate marketing efforts.

-Overall, a useful site in our affiliate marketing repertoire.
+Overall, still a useful site in our affiliate marketing repertoire.
 I recommend signing up with them.

 Sign Up Now: ShareASale Publisher Application

-So you’ve applied to all three of the affiliate marketing networks here.
+So you’ve applied (and have been accepted) to all three of the affiliate marketing networks here.
 Now what?

 Joining all of these networks can be overwhelming.
 I know because that’s how I first felt!
 Just take it one step at a time.